jawhiteley/mu_card_dividers_resize/README.md

-Automatically re-size Spiffworld's horizontal dividers for Marvel United in Rmarkdown.
+Automatically re-size Spiffworld's horizontal dividers for Marvel United, in Rmarkdown.

-Spiffworld has created some excellent horizontal dividers for all the cards in Marvel United on BGG:
+Spiffworld has created some excellent horizontal dividers for all the cards in Marvel United on [BGG](https://boardgamegeek.com/):

 * https://boardgamegeek.com/filepage/220250/horizontal-card-dividers
 * https://boardgamegeek.com/filepage/228893/horizontal-card-dividers-x-men